mxenabled/mx-platform-go/docs/InstitutionResponse.md

 `func (o *InstitutionResponse) UnsetCode()`

 UnsetCode ensures that no value is present for Code, not even an explicit nil
+### GetForgotPasswordUrl

+`func (o *InstitutionResponse) GetForgotPasswordUrl() string`

+GetForgotPasswordUrl returns the ForgotPasswordUrl field if non-nil, zero value otherwise.

+### GetForgotPasswordUrlOk

+`func (o *InstitutionResponse) GetForgotPasswordUrlOk() (*string, bool)`

+GetForgotPasswordUrlOk returns a tuple with the ForgotPasswordUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForgotPasswordUrl

+`func (o *InstitutionResponse) SetForgotPasswordUrl(v string)`

+SetForgotPasswordUrl sets ForgotPasswordUrl field to given value.

+### HasForgotPasswordUrl

+`func (o *InstitutionResponse) HasForgotPasswordUrl() bool`

+HasForgotPasswordUrl returns a boolean if a field has been set.

+### SetForgotPasswordUrlNil

+`func (o *InstitutionResponse) SetForgotPasswordUrlNil(b bool)`

+ SetForgotPasswordUrlNil sets the value for ForgotPasswordUrl to be an explicit nil

+### UnsetForgotPasswordUrl
+`func (o *InstitutionResponse) UnsetForgotPasswordUrl()`

+UnsetForgotPasswordUrl ensures that no value is present for ForgotPasswordUrl, not even an explicit nil
+### GetForgotUsernameUrl

+`func (o *InstitutionResponse) GetForgotUsernameUrl() string`

+GetForgotUsernameUrl returns the ForgotUsernameUrl field if non-nil, zero value otherwise.

+### GetForgotUsernameUrlOk

+`func (o *InstitutionResponse) GetForgotUsernameUrlOk() (*string, bool)`

+GetForgotUsernameUrlOk returns a tuple with the ForgotUsernameUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForgotUsernameUrl

+`func (o *InstitutionResponse) SetForgotUsernameUrl(v string)`

+SetForgotUsernameUrl sets ForgotUsernameUrl field to given value.

+### HasForgotUsernameUrl

+`func (o *InstitutionResponse) HasForgotUsernameUrl() bool`

+HasForgotUsernameUrl returns a boolean if a field has been set.

+### SetForgotUsernameUrlNil

+`func (o *InstitutionResponse) SetForgotUsernameUrlNil(b bool)`

+ SetForgotUsernameUrlNil sets the value for ForgotUsernameUrl to be an explicit nil

+### UnsetForgotUsernameUrl
+`func (o *InstitutionResponse) UnsetForgotUsernameUrl()`

+UnsetForgotUsernameUrl ensures that no value is present for ForgotUsernameUrl, not even an explicit nil
 ### GetInstructionalText

 `func (o *InstitutionResponse) GetInstructionalText() string`